elahi/stats_from_scratch_edge/docs/04_probability.md

 ## [1] 1.959964
 ```

-4. Simulating from a normal distribution.
+4. Simulating from a normal distribution and from a uniform distribution:

 ```r